danielgjackson/noisecancel/README.md

 ## Disclaimer

 > This product is provided 'AS IS', the developer makes no warranties, accepts no liability, and hereby disclaims any implied warranties, including any warranty of merchantability and warranty of fitness for a particular purpose.
-This software sends a signal to the device you choose.
+This software sends a specific message to the device you choose.
 This has only been tested on one specific pair of headphones of a single firmware version.
 You accept liability for whatever happens, including any damage, injury, or loss.

 ## See also